Meet our PhD students

 Mario Saborido Beltrán | Linguistic Beliefs and Attitudes towards Dialectal Varieties of European Spanish: The Case of Ceceo, Seseo and Distinción | Carlos Soler Montes (Spanish, Portuguese and Latin American Studies) / Iona Macintyre (Spanish, Portuguese and Latin American Studies) |

-Can't find what you're looking for?
+Can't find who you're looking for?
 Students undertaking PhD research with one or more supervisors based in Spanish, Portuguese and Latin American Studies can also be found under:

 - Film Studies